Robust Hybrid Learning With Expert Augmentation: Hybrid learning

-\paragraph{Hybrid-VAE (HVAE).} In contrast to APHYNITY, the model proposed by \citet{HVAE} is not limited to additive interactions between the expert model and the ML model, nor to ODEs.
+\paragraph{Hybrid-VAE (HVAE).} In contrast to APHYNITY, the hybrid-VAE proposed by \citet{HVAE} is not limited to additive interactions between the expert model and the ML model, nor to ODEs.
 Instead, their goal is to learn the generative model described by \figref{fig:gen_bnet}.
 They achieve this with a variational auto-encoder (VAE) where the decoder specifically follows \figref{fig:gen_bnet}.
 Similarly to the amortized APHYNITY model, the encoder $g_\psi(x, y)$ predicts a posterior distribution over $z_a$ and $z_e$, and the model is trained with the classical Evidence Lower Bound on the likelihood~(ELBO). \citet{HVAE} observe that relying only on an architectural inductive bias and maximum likelihood training is not enough to ground the generative model to the expert equations.
 They propose to add three regularizers $R_{PPC}, R_{DA, 1},\text{ and } R_{DA, 2}$ that encourage the generative model to rely on the expert model.
 The final objective is

 The first regularizer, $R_{PPC}$, encourages the marginal distribution of samples generated by the complete model to be close to the marginal distribution that would be only generated by the physical model.
 The two other regularizers specifically require the encoder network for $z_e$ to be made of two sub-networks.
-The first network filters the observations to keep only what can be generated by the expert model alone, and the second should map the filtered observations to the posterior distribution over $z_e$. $R_{DA, 1}$ penalizes the objective if the observations generated by the expert model are not close to the filtered observations.
-Finally, $R_{DA, 2}$ relies on data augmentation with the expert model to enforce that the second sub-network correctly identifies the expert variables $z_e$ when the observations are correctly filtered.
-We refer the reader to \citet{HVAE} for more details on HVAE.
-For HVAE, the approximate predictor takes the form described by \eqref{eq:hybrid_predictor} where $p(z_a, z_e|(x_o, y_o))$ is approximated by the encoder $q_\psi(z_a, z_e|x, y)$ and $p(y|x, z_e, z_a)$ by the learned hybrid generative model.
+The first network filters the observations to keep only what can be generated by the expert model alone; it predicts $z_a$ and remove its effect from $y$ to predict a filtered version of it.
+The second network maps the filtered observations to the posterior distribution over $z_e$. $R_{DA, 1}$ penalizes the objective if the observations generated by the expert model are not close to the filtered observations.
+Finally, $R_{DA, 2}$ relies on data augmentation with the expert model to enforce that the second sub-network correctly identifies the expert variables $z_e$ if the observations were correctly filtered by the first encoder.
+We refer the reader to \appref{app:HVAE} and \citet{HVAE} for more details on HVAE.
+For HVAE, the approximate predictor takes the form described by Equation~\eqref{eq:hybrid_predictor} where $p(z_a, z_e|(x_o, y_o))$ is approximated by the encoder $q_\psi(z_a, z_e|x, y)$ and $p(y|x, z_a, z_e)$ by the learned hybrid generative model.